zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/efcore-sqlite-provider.md

 ## Register EF Core Provider

-For SQLite we need to install [Microsoft.EntityFrameworkCore.Sqlite](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Sqlite) and will get all the packages required for EF Core.
+For SQLite, we need to install [Microsoft.EntityFrameworkCore.Sqlite](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Sqlite) and will get all the packages required for EF Core.

 ```csharp
 PM> Install-Package Microsoft.EntityFrameworkCore.Sqlite